Kent Police: Noteworthy incidents

 Operation Stack, and more recently Operation Brock have been implemented numerous times over the years by Kent Police under the Civil Contingencies Act 2004.
 Both manage HGV traffic in the event of disruption at the Port of Dover or the Channel Tunnel but remain highly controversial tactics.

 On 4 July 1996, Lin Russell, her daughters Megan and Josie, and their dog were attacked with a hammer in Chillenden.
 Only Josie survived and, in 2001, Michael Stone was convicted of the two murders.
 Numerous appeals against his conviction have since failed despite claims that serial killer Levi Bellfield may instead have been responsible.

 On 28 Aug 2001, serving Kent Police officer Karl Bluestone murdered his wife and two of his four children before committing suicide at his home in Gravesend.

 In Feb of 2006, Kent Police investigated the 'Securitas' robbery, during which a gang of six stole approximately £53 million from a Securitas depot in Tonbridge.
 The gang received over 100 years in prison between them and £21 million has never been recovered, the incident remains the largest cash robbery in the UK to date.

-On 11 June 2007, Kent Police shot and lawfully killed Anne Sanderson after she pointed what was later identified as an air pistol towards armed officers in Sevenoaks.
+On 11 June 2007, Kent Police shot and killed Anne Sanderson after she pointed what was later identified as an air pistol towards armed officers in Sevenoaks.
+An inquest in 2010 returned a verdict of lawful killing.

 In November 2007, Kent Police and Essex Police began a search of serial killer Peter Tobin's former home in Irvine Drive, Margate.
 Two bodies were located, recovered, and later identified as those of Vicky Hamilton, who went missing from Falkirk in February 1991, and Dinah McNicol, who went missing from Tillingham in August 1991.
 Tobin was convicted in December 2008 for murdering Hamilton and convicted in December 2009 for murdering McNicol.

-On 29 December 2007, Kent Police shot and lawfully killed Dayniel Tucker after he pointed what was later identified as a plastic Uzi towards armed officers in Stansted.
+On 29 December 2007, Kent Police shot and killed Dayniel Tucker after he pointed what was later identified as a plastic Uzi towards armed officers in Stansted.
+An inquest jury found that Tucker had been lawfully killed.